 Tiller – Tiller is a great new app that helps you create a budget and track your expenses in one place.
 After setting your monthly goals, Tiller automatically tracks your expenses and updates them on a daily basis.
 That way, you know exactly where you’re at throughout the month.
 At just $5/month, I highly recommend it.
 Use this link and get your first month of Tiller for FREE!

 Debitize – Speaking of great new apps, Debitize is one of my favorites!
 This app allows you to pursue credit card rewards without worrying about debt.
 Just connect your accounts, and Debitize will deduct money from your checking account each time you swipe your card.
 About a week before they’re due, Debitize will automatically pay off your cards for you so you never spend more than you have.
 I think it’s brilliant… and it’s FREE!
 Join here and get a $10 credit toward your next credit card bill.

-BBVA Compass Checking Account – Starting a travel fund is a great way to save for a big trip!
+Start a Travel Fund – Starting a travel fund is a great way to save for a big trip!
 Generally speaking, these funds work best if you keep your travel money in a separate account from your general funds.
-That way they don’t get mixed up and accidentally spent.
+That way, they don’t get mixed up and accidentally spent.
 Plus, watching your travel fund grow is a fun way to stay motivated.
-You can open a free online checking account with a deposit of $25 here.
+Learn how to more about our favorite high yield savings account here.